 Josh studied percussion with Mark Ford, Christopher Deane, Paul Rennick, Ed Smith, and Jose Aponte.
 He also studied percussion arranging and literature with Paul Rennick.
 Josh has provided percussion arranging for groups in the DFW and Lubbock area.

 Josh is an active member of the Texas Music Educators Association and Percussive Arts Society.

-Oscar Denis is in his second year as the Assistant Band Director at RL Turner.
+Oscar Denis is in his third year as the Assistant Band Director at RL Turner.
 His responsibilities include directing the Turner Symphonic band and the Turner Concert band, as well as assisting with the Turner Marching band.
 In the spring, he will also be working with the jazz band.